ASNA/post-json-to-avr-for-dot-net/README.md

     </script>

 The `RegisterRoutes` method is called when the application starts (that isn't once for every user--routes are defined when the first user logs on).
-RESTful Json routes are registered with AVR using the ASNA.JsonRestRouting.Route class.
+RESTful Json routes are registered with AVR using the 'ASNA.JsonRestRouting.Route' class.
 (To use this class you'll need to include and set a reference to the ASNA.JsonRestRouting DLL).

 In this example, the route `api/customers` for an HTTP POST is mapped to the `Add` method of the `CustomersController` class.
 When data is POSTed to the `api/customers` route the posted data is available in the `Add` method.
 Using `Post()` method is what determines what HTTP verb is associated with this route.
 There are corresponding methods available for the GET, PUT, PATCH, and DELETE verbs.